What challenges do individuals with speech impairments face in operating computers?

 Speech impairments alone generally do not interfere with most computer use.
 However, advanced computer-based speech synthesizers are close enough to human quality to act as substitute voices and thus provide a compensatory tool for students who cannot communicate verbally.
 Students with portable systems can participate in class discussions once adapted computers provide them with intelligible speaking voices.

-For more information, consult the DO-IT publications, Working Together: People with Disabilities and Computer Technology, Working Together: Computers and People with Sensory Impairments, and Technology and Universal Design.
+For more information, consult the DO-IT publications, Working Together: People with Disabilities and Computer Technology, Working Together: Computers and People with Sensory Impairments, and Accessible Technology.